Autarkieguide

 • Stationary systems with sufficient space (e.g. garden sheds, garage roofs, permanently installed off-grid systems)

-For mobile applications such as campers, boats or off-road vehicles we recommend monocrystalline modules as they are more power per area in limited space and operate more reliably in changing light conditions.
-So, if you want to start the season autonomously with your vehicle, then monocrystalline modules are the right choice!
-Polycrystalline modules are still an economically interesting solution if lots of space available and the budget plays a bigger role.
+For mobile applications such as campers, boats or off-road vehicles We recommend monocrystalline modules because they are More performance per area despite limited space They deliver power and operate more reliably under changing light conditions.
+So if you want to start the season self-sufficiently with your vehicle, then monocrystalline modules are the right choice!
+Polycrystalline modules are still an economically attractive solution if Plenty of space available and the budget plays a bigger role.

-Framed vs. flexible solar modules – which design is best for your application?
+Framed vs. flexible solar panels – Which design suits your needs?

-In addition to cell technology, Design of the solar module play a crucial role – especially in mobile applications such as in campers or on boats.
-A basic distinction is made between framed and flexible Solar modules, each of which offers different advantages.
+Besides cell technology, the Design of the solar module a crucial role – especially in mobile applications such as in campers or on boats.
+Basically, a distinction is made between framed and flexible Solar modules, each offering different advantages.

 Framed solar modules – robust & powerful

-Framed modules consist of a sturdy glass or glass/glass construction, enclosed in an aluminum frame.
-This construction method offers maximum stability and durability.
+Framed modules consist of a sturdy glass or glass/glass construction, encased in an aluminum frame.
+This design offers maximum stability and durability.

 ✅ Advantages:

-• High power output thanks to optimal cell structure and better cooling
+• High power output thanks to optimal cell design and improved cooling

 • Resistant to wind, weather and mechanical stress

-The WATTSTUNDE SOLA Frame series is an example of high-quality, framed modules that are particularly suitable for those looking for a durable, high-performance solution.
+The WATTSTUNDE SOLA Frame Series is an example of high-quality, framed modules that are particularly suitable for anyone looking for a durable, high-performance solution.

 Flexible solar modules – lightweight & adaptable

-Flexible modules are made of lightweight, flexible materials without glass covers or rigid frames.
+Flexible modules consist of lightweight, bendable materials without glass coverings or fixed frames.
 They can be installed on curved surfaces or in locations with special requirements.

 ✅ Advantages:

-• Extremely light & flat – perfect for sensitive or weight-optimized roofs
+• Extremely light and flat – perfect for sensitive or weight-optimized roofs

 • Unobtrusive design – integrates well into the vehicle's appearance